 Isn’t this a conflict of interest?

 As consumers ourselves, we agree that this is a fair question in a sales-driven and skeptical society.

 In the same manner automakers promote Genuine OEM parts because their engineers have designed the components using specific metallurgical formulas, manufacturing tolerances, and so on; we do recommend supplements specifically formulated by the laboratory as an important component of your nutritional balancing program.

 There are many high-quality nutritional supplements available today; however, they are not necessarily formulated with the specific nutrients and important nutrient cofactors you need to ultimately bring your biochemistry toward a dynamic balance.
-Our lab supplements, unlike other sources, are formulated specific to your nutrient needs and are not a haphazard approach.
+Our lab supplements, unlike other sources, are formulated using the knowledge and understanding of nutrient interrelationships.

 “Our sincere desire in the field of nutritional research is to provide a better understanding of the relationships between vitamins and minerals, how these nutrients can affect one’s health and how specific recommendations of vitamins and minerals can enhance and help individuals achieve optimum levels of health.” ~Dr. David L. Watts, Healthscope, Issue #9, June-July, 1983

 Dr. Watts is the current Director of Research at Trace Elements Inc.

 If you find this page informative and helpful, please share it with your family and friends.
 If you choose HairAnalysisReport.com as your provider, please share that as well!